michaltrzesimiech/akka-http-inviter/README.md

 ### Thanks

 Thank you for the challenge.
 I do hope this work has met your expectations.
-In case of suggestions of questions, I'm looking forward to hear from you at any time.
+In case of suggestions or questions, I'm looking forward to hear from you at any time.

 Best regards,